yalikes/forum/README.md

-this repository is a excies of wev dev
+this repository is a excies of web dev